An Electron Model with Synchrotron Radiation: The Synchrotron Radiation of the Circulating Charge

 \section{The Synchrotron Radiation of the Circulating Charge}

-In the Feynman diagram in Fig.~\ref{fig:pair} it is assumed that a massless charge pair was created.
-Such charges move with speed of light $\beta=v/c=1$, will immediately be deflected by radiation processes, and may form central background fields in which they are bent onto circular paths.
+In the Feynman diagram in Figure~\ref{fig:pair} it is assumed that a massless charge pair was created as origin of the electron.
+It will happen in a huge cloud of electromagnetic fields of the process.
+The charges move with speed of light $\beta=v/c=1$, will immediately be deflected and may move each on a circular track in the background field.

-The radiation of a charge is described by the solutions of the {\em inhomogeneous} wave equations for the electric potentials of the charge $\vec{A}$ and $\Phi$ e.g. expressed in Cartesian coordinates~\cite{bibB:Landau-L} with charge- and current-densities $\rho$ and $\vec j$:
+The field of a moving charge is described by the solutions of the {\em inhomogeneous} wave equations for the electric potentials of the charge $\vec{A}$ and $\Phi$ e.g. expressed in Cartesian coordinates~\cite{bibB:Landau-L} with charge- and current-densities $\rho$ and $\vec j$:

-The propagation of the radiation is described by the {\em homogeneous} wave equation. ($\Phi = 0$ may be chosen)
+\rule{0mm}{10mm} The field of the radiation of the creation process is described by the {\em homogeneous} wave equation. ($\Phi = 0$ may be chosen)

 This equation is discussed in section \ref{sec:3CentralWave}.